globus/globus-pilot/docs/source/user-guide.rst

 The command ``pilot profile -i`` will walk you through the settings for your profile.
 Your profile is used to create default information about the dataset you create or update.
-For this example, I need to change my organization, since this work is part of Argonne.
-We'll see a note about projects that we'll cover next.
+For this example, the user will update their organization from "USS Enterprise" to "Star Fleet Academy"

 .. code-block:: bash

-   (pilot1-env) $ pilot profile -i
+   (pilot-env) $ pilot profile -i
    Projects have updated.
 Use "pilot project update" to get the newest changes.
-   No project set, use "pilot project set <myproject>" to set your project Name (Rick Wagner)>
+   No project set, use "pilot project set <myproject>" to set your project Name (Wesley Crusher)>
-   Organization (Globus)> Argonne National Laboratory Your information has been updated
+   Organization (USS Enterprise)> Star Fleet Academy Your information has been updated